PanicStation.org

 Important note

-This is general safety information, not professional mechanical or legal advice.
-In the UK, bikes used on the road must have efficient brakes; if you’re not confident the brakes are strong, consistent, and controllable, do not ride—use another travel option and get the bike checked.
+This is general safety information, not professional mechanical, legal, medical, financial, therapeutic, or other professional advice.
+UK road rules generally require cycles used on roads to have efficient brakes; if you are not confident the brakes are strong, consistent, and controllable, do not ride.

 Additional Resources